stanbaek/ece387/_sources/Labs/Lab9_SLAM.md

 1. Start the Navigation2 stack with the prebuilt map (`map.yaml`).
 Confirm that the robot can load and utilize the map effectively.

-1. **Run the SLAM Node**
-   - Execute the SLAM exploration node.
-Observe how the robot navigates using the prebuilt map.
     ```bash
     ros2 launch turtlebot3_navigation2 navigation2.launch.py use_sim_time:=true map:=$HOME/map.yaml
     ```
+    You should be able to find the prebuilt map.

 1. Run the SLAM exploration node:
     ```bash